osm-search/Nominatim/README.md

 Installation
 ============

-**Nominatim is a complex piece of software and runs in a complex environment.
-Installing and running Nominatim is something for experienced system administrators only who can do some trouble-shooting themselves.
-We are sorry, but we can not provide installation support.
-We are all doing this in our free time and there is just so much of that time to go around.
-Do not open issues in our bug tracker if you need help.
-Use the discussions forum or ask for help on [help.openstreetmap.org](https://help.openstreetmap.org/).**

 The latest stable release can be downloaded from https://nominatim.org.
 There you can also find [installation instructions for the release](https://nominatim.org/release-docs/latest/admin/Installation), as well as an extensive [Troubleshooting/FAQ section](https://nominatim.org/release-docs/latest/admin/Faq/).